wordofwarning/wordofwarning.org/socialexperiment/apr2026/index.md

 <hr>
 **Kathy Rivett** · *Train Of Thought*

 Kathy is a comedian that can't drive.
-She's constantly on trains, and found herself wondering "*what if I became the train?*"… She uses character comedy to explore the different personas she thinks different train companies would have.
+She's constantly on trains, and found herself wondering "*what if I became the train?…*" She uses character comedy to explore the different personas she thinks different train companies would have.

 Originally created as part of Lowry Artist Development.